Loan & Savings Calculator

 How do I compare different loan offers?

-Run each offer through the calculator separately and compare both the monthly payment and the total amount repaid.
-A lower interest rate always reduces total cost, but a longer term can offset that by adding more months of interest.
-The best loan is usually the one with the lowest total repayment amount that still has a monthly payment you can comfortably afford.
+Run each offer through the calculator and compare total amount repaid, not just monthly payment.
+A lower rate always reduces total cost, but a longer term adds more months of interest and can offset that savings entirely.
+The best loan is usually the one with the lowest total repayment you can still comfortably afford each month.

 Can I use this for a mortgage?